toufiqul-hasan/royal-auto-server-side/README.md

 ## Description:

 This is a vehicle inventory management website.
-This website has been created especially for automotive dealers, car sellers and auto motor retailers.
+This website has been created especially for automotive dealers, car sellers & auto motor retailers.
 Either you want to use it as a dealership website or as an inventory management website, this is the right website.
-This website is a multi purpose usage like dealership of motor and non motor vehicles.This website mainly designed & developed for car dealership business, auto listing websites and comes handy for any kind of inventory management website.
+This website is a multi purpose usage like dealership of motor & non motor vehicles.
+This website mainly designed & developed for car dealership business, auto listing websites & comes h&y for any kind of inventory management website.

 ## Features & Functionality: